7 Crucial Tips For Baking Perfect Holiday Cookies

 Using a hand beater or a stand mixer is essential.
 If using a stand mixer, use the paddle attachment unless the recipe specifies otherwise.
 Beat until the butter and sugar are pale yellow and fluffy.
 This usually takes about 3 minutes with a hand mixer on medium, and 2 minutes with a stand mixer on medium.
 Scrape the sides of the bowl periodically to ensure that all the butter is well-aerated.

-Baking requires precision, because even a small change in the recipe can impact the end result.
+Baking requires precision — even a small change in the recipe can impact the end result.

 Always measure flour by scooping by it the spoonful from the flour container into a measuring cup, then levelling the top with a knife.
 This incorporates more air into the flour than using the measuring cup to scoop directly from the flour container.